 I just read an article by Australian feminist Jane Caro that I think about from time to time.
 It’s about about how tired she is of being asked to be a free mentor over and over and over again.
-This is, sadly, not an uncommon experience for women and indeed all minority groups, and it epitomises, for me, something I’ve been thinking about all week as I’ve been launching A Visible Woman.
+This is, sadly, not an uncommon experience for women and indeed all minority groups, and it epitomises, for me, something I’ve been thinking about all week as I’ve been launching the School of Visibility curriculum.

 It’s a story that says, ‘Money is over here and women are over there and you can’t ever put a monetary value on a woman’s worth because her primary value lies in what she gives to her family, her children, her husband, and their home.
 A woman’s value has nothing to do with the economy.
 It has to do with love.’